-- Examples? - Human name: Matthew (who is in the room?) - Street address: 534 State Street (what city are we in?) - Files: main.py (which directory are we in?)
+- Examples? - Human name: Nicholas (who is in the room?) - Street address: 534 State Street (what city are we in?) - Functions: speak (cat module or dog module?) - Files: main.ipynb (which directory are we in?)

-Python programs will often have different variables with the same name
+Our code often have different variables with the same name